Patrick Wolter

 GPimhs Community Connector (East Elmbridge)

 Sushma has studied Psychology at university and she has also obtained a Master’s degree (MSc) in Early intervention in Psychosis from King’s College London.
-She has experience working with and supporting people in mental health crisis on the mental health crisis line with Surrey and Borders Partnership NHS Foundation Trust.
+She has experience working with and supporting people in mental health crisis on the mental health crisis line with Surrey and Borders Partnership NHS Foundation Trust (SABP).

 To maintain her own mental and physical wellbeing, Sushma goes on hikes and walks with her family.
 She also enjoys visiting and exploring museums, exhibitions and galleries by herself or with family/friends.
 She enjoys cooking and eating delicious foods, both at home and at restaurants.